Robust multigrid techniques for augmented Lagrangian preconditioning of incompressible Stokes equations with extreme viscosity variations: Numerical results

 \subsubsection{Influence of AL-parameter $\gamma$ for $[\mathbb{Q}_3]^d\times \mathbb{P}_2^{\text{\rm disc}}$ discretization}

 \Cref{table:linear} summarizes the convergence behavior of the linear solver for problems in 2D and 3D.
 Note that the standard inverse-viscosity mass matrix Schur complement approximation ($\gamma=0$) requires a large number of iterations or fails to converge for both, standard geometric multigrid and the parameter-robust multigrid.
 This shows the limitations of these Schur complement approximations for problems with strongly varying viscosity.
 Next, note that the number of iterations decreases for larger $\gamma$.
 This can be explained by the fact that the block preconditioner \eqref{eq:block-precond} relies on accurate approximation of both, the inverse of the (1,1)-block and the Schur complement.
 As discussed in \cref{sec:AL}, larger $\gamma$ improves the Schur complement approximation, but makes the (1,1)-block of the augmented system more challenging to solve.
 However, using the $\gamma$-robust smoother and transfer operator, the effectiveness of the multigrid scheme for the (1,1)-block does not degrade for large $\gamma$.
 Hence, we observe a decreasing iteration count as $\gamma$ increases due to the improved approximation of the Schur complement.
 Even when the standard multigrid preconditioner for $\gamma=0$ converges, we observe a shorter computation time for the AL approach with, e.g., $\gamma=1000$, despite the computationally more expensive $\gamma$-robust multigrid scheme.
 That is, the savings in the number of iterations overcompensate for the more computational intense and thus slower $\gamma$-robust smooother and transfer operations.
+Last, we note that since the augmented system becomes ill-conditioned for large $\gamma$, the value of $\gamma$ cannot be arbitrary large.
+In practice, we found that there is a wide range of $\gamma$ values that leads to robust convergence. \cref{table:linear} shows that values of $\gamma$ from $10$ to $1000$ results in convergence within $30$ iterations in both 2D and 3D experiments.
+The same observersation (for an even larger range) can be made from \cref{fig:nonlinear}.